9-Day Southwest USA Road Trip Itinerary

 Arizona-Sonora Desert Museum

 It was about half way to the California coast and it had the best burritos in Arizona.
 It doesn’t take much to sway us and we are always up for trying new food.
+(Sadly Nico’s Mexican Food is no longer operational, but I shared another option below.)

 The kids also had homework to do.
 My kids were missing school and we didn’t want to fall behind so we ordered take-out and relaxed at the hotel.